ISduoppoti/BlueJ-theme-dark/README.md

 # BlueJ-theme-dark
 The best blue j dark theme.
-Made it because other ones that I hound on internet were bad. :)
+Made it because other ones that I found on internet were bad. :)

+Not yet fully finished.